JuanOlaya/Artificial-Intelligence/README.md

 ### 1. Animated Characteres and AI Behaviours for Video games

-For this course we developed a third person video games with groups of Non-Player Characters (NPC) as enemies with the following AI Behaviours:
+For this course we developed a third person video games.
+We use Non-Player Characters (NPC) as enemies with the following AI Behaviours:

 - Patrolling Behaviour
+- Pursuing Behaviour (Pathfinding)
 - Attacking Behaviour
-- Pursuing Behaviour (Pathfinding)
 - Return to patrolling when the chase is canceled (Pathfinding)

-For the main character and Non-Player Characters we implement:
+For the main character and Non-Player Characters we implemented:
 - Dying Behaviour
 - Shove Reaction

-And exclusively for the main character:
+Also, we implemented the following non-artificial intelligence behaviours for the movement of the main character:
 - Idle
 - Walking
 - Turning